alifiroozi80/CKA/README.md

 ## License

-Distributed under the MIT License.
+The license is under the MIT License.
 See [LICENSE](https://github.com/alifiroozi80/CKA/blob/main/LICENSE) for more information.

 ---